 The sections below indicate when an item is added to the Infoset, and whether it has a default or other value.
 If there is no processing error then regardless of whether an item is added to the Infoset or not, any side-effects due to dfdl:discriminator statements evaluating to true, or dfdl:setVariable statements, are retained.

-here are three main cases to consider:
+Assuming the empty representation has been established, there are three main cases to consider:

+Simple element (not type xs:string or xs:hexBinary)

+Simple element (type xs:string or xs:hexBinary)

+Complex element

+Each is described in a section below.

 Simple element (not xs:string and not xs:hexBinary)